Newsworthy

 REGULATING FACIAL RECOGNITION

-Facial recognition technology the new tool for verifying identity seems to be advancing faster than most nations have been able to limit its use.
+Facial recognition technology – the new tool for verifying identity – seems to be advancing faster than most nations have been able to limit its use.
 The U.S. needs to act more rapidly, according to a report by the National Academies of Sciences, Engineering and Medicine.
 The system uses trained AI models to extract facial features and create a biometric template which can be compared to the features of another image to produce a similarity score.

-technology would cede decision-making about an issue of great public concern entirely to the private sector and the marketplace.
+The accuracy and speed of these systems have advanced rapidly with the development of deep neural network-based machine learning.
+The report warns that a government’s failure to regulate the use of this technology would cede decision-making about an issue of great public concern entirely to the private sector and the marketplace.

 Perhaps surprisingly, China is among the fast-reacting countries.
 Already in 2024 the Cyberspace Administration of China (CAC) has issued rules stipulating that facial recognition can only be used when there is a specific and necessary purpose, accompanied by stringent protective measures.
 Indeed, the use of such technology must receive the consent of the individuals involved.
-If there is an equally effective alternative solution, it should be considered instead of biometric identification.
+If there is an equally effective alternative solution, it should be considered instead of biometic identification.

 The Chinese rules prohibit capturing images or using other personal identification devices in private spaces such as hotel rooms, public washrooms, changing rooms and toilets.
 Such devices can only be installed in public areas strictly for public safety purposes and must be clearly marked with warning signs.